SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/SNMP_managers/Configuring_SNMP_managers/Changing_SNMP_agent_ports.md

   - Make sure that no other application is using the specified port.

-- From DataMiner 9.5.0 onwards, you can improve the trap processing capacity for SNMPv1 and v2 by configuring a custom port for SNMPv3 trap reception, e.g. 362.
+- You can improve the trap processing capacity for SNMPv1 and v2 by configuring a custom port for SNMPv3 trap reception, e.g. 362.
 In that case, SNMPv1 and SNMPv2 trap reception are handled by WinSNMP.
 For this, the above-mentioned line *\<SNMPv3 trapPort="362"/>* must be specified in *DataMiner.xml*.

 > [!TIP]
 > See also: [Interaction between SNMP manager and SNMP agent](xref:Interaction_between_SNMP_manager_and_SNMP_agent)